 Finding a balance

 Like so many things, for me it’s a case of finding a balance.
-To keep pushing myself to see more of the world on one hand, but on the other not to make travel into a country-counting exercise, where it become all about seeing as many places as possible.
-Going back to somewhere you love again and again gives you chance to really dig deep into that destination, to go beyond the obvious tourist attractions to find the hidden depths and the unusual attractions.
+To keep pushing myself to see more of the world, but not to make travel into a country-counting exercise, where it becomes about seeing as many places as possible.
+Going back to somewhere you love gives you chance to dig deeper into that destination, to go beyond the obvious tourist attractions to find the hidden depths and the unusual attractions.
 So what does that mean for my travels?
-Well this year I’m trying to put this into practice on my revised US trip.
-So I’ll to be visiting Canada for the first time, but might try to tie that in with a return to Cape Cod in the US, where I worked for a summer when I was 19.
-And who knows, there might even be a day or two in New York before I fly home!
+Well this year I’m trying to put this into practice, so I plan to visit Canada for the first time, but might tie that in with a return to Cape Cod in the US, where I worked for a summer when I was 19.
+And who knows, there might even be a day or two in New York in there too!

 Do you find yourself drawn back to previous destinations (and if so where?) or are you always moving on to the next place?